 The Registry Of Ex-Military Land-Rovers Au, NZ, etc Land-Rover Perentie 4x4 / 6x6 in service

-No i'm the first to acknowledge that I do not know a lot about the role of the Salvation Army within the Australian Army, but what litle I do is added at teh top.
+Now I'm the first to acknowledge that I do not know a lot about the role of the Salvation Army within the Australian Army, but what little I do know is added at the top.
 If you know more, please contact REMLR via e-mail or the forums.

 The Salvation Army has long been a supporter of the troops who serve in the Australian Defence Forces.
 The vehicles that they have used to do this have often been of the same or similar specification to the Army's own vehicles to aid in keeping them running.